FerrenF/dfaReader/README.md

   Replace `abc` with the input string you want to test.

-- Print the last path used to process a string through the DFA/NFA:
+- Print the last path used to process a string through the automaton:

   ```shell
   lastpath
   ```

-- Print information about the loaded DFA/NFA:
+- Print information about the loaded automaton:

   ```shell
   info